Guidry History, Family Crest & Coats of Arms

 The surname Guidry was first found in Bologna (Latin: Bononia), one of the more prosperous cities at this early time.
 Records are found in 1097 with Giacomo di Filippo Guidotti, who was the Bishop of Imola.

-Important Dates for the Guidry family
+Early History of the Guidry family

 This web page shows only a small excerpt of our Guidry research.
 More information is included under the topic Early Guidry History in all our PDF Extended History products and printed products wherever possible.